emrearabacioglu/devops-bootcamp/m08-jenkins/01-demos/README.md

 <details>
 <summary>Versioning your application - Part 1</summary>
  <br />

-### Versioning Your Application - Part I

 #### Configuration Source Files
-Engineered a declarative Jenkins pipeline designed to autonomously parse and increment the application's semantic version utilizing the Maven Build Helper plugin.
-Configured dynamic image tagging based on the newly incremented version and the Jenkins build number, ensuring immutable and traceable artifact generation.
-Formulated a lightweight Dockerfile to containerize the resulting Java application.
+Engineered a CI/CD pipeline to automate semantic versioning, application compilation, and containerization.
+Configured a Declarative Jenkinsfile to dynamically increment the application version and automatically commit the updated `pom.xml` back to the Git repository.
+Integrated Git and Jenkins configurations to explicitly ignore automated version-bump commits, successfully preventing infinite pipeline triggering loops.

 Jenkinsfile:
 ```